tomatolog/manticore/docs/5_searching/multi-queries.rst

 result set based on the amount of matches in the 1st result set.
 In that case, you will have to use separate queries (or separate batches).

-As of 0.9.10, there are two major optimizations to be aware of: common query optimization (available since 0.9.8); and common subtree optimization (available since 0.9.10).
+There are two major optimizations to be aware of: common query optimization and common subtree optimization.

 <b>Common query optimization</b> means that ``searchd`` will identify
 all those queries in a batch where only the sorting and group-by